MrToph/cmichelio/README.md

 * [x] Make mobile responsive
 * [ ] Add drip widget?
 * [ ] Write plugin that reads markdown svgs and copies them over modifying the markdown. like `gatsby-remark-images`.
 Done by `copy` plugin.
+* [ ] Document everything.
+That we have two crosspost scripts.
+They resolve relative urls to absolute ones, etc. That's why we need the custom plugin that copies over the stuff.

+1. Solution
 * [ ] Write plugin that copies over un-digested markdown-images without modifying the markdown according to the post's *slug*!
-(Needed solely for cross posting)
+Needed for cross-posting
+* [ ] Write plugin that copies the image mentioned in fronmatter
+2. Solution
+* [ ] Write plugin that copies over all image files in src/pages/**/* while keeping the folder structure of the *slug*!
+Just use new slug logic, don't care about slug in frontmatter.
+(Maybe just hook in `onCreateNode` and check for images from `gatsby-source-filesystem`?
+Or do custom plugin and query the images later?)

 ## Cross post
 * [x] Write command that publishes posts to medium + steemit